|

 The thermal-sensitivity

-with temperature in much the same way as the LVDT inductance
+in much the same way as the LVDT inductance varies with temperature,

 The use of